 Getting your injuries or a loved one’s injuries taken care of is a top priority.
 If you’re injured, seek medical attention immediately.
 You can sort out logistical and details with an attorney after you’ve gotten the necessary medical care.

 Step 6.
-Contact an attorney.
+Contact a car accident attorney.

 Before negotiating or settling with an insurance company, contact an attorney to find out what your rights are and what your case could be worth.